Inflation strikes again, so let’s assess the damage.

 The average cost of college* in the United States is $35,720 per student per year.
 The cost has tripled in 20 years, with an annual growth rate of 6.8%, according to Education Data Initiative.3.

-This is evident in the Bureau of Labor report that states, students with a Bachelors’s degree have higher earnings than students with only a High School diploma.
+This is evident in the Bureau of Labor report that states that students with a Bachelor’s degree have higher earnings than students with only a High School diploma.
 4.

 With the average college graduate earning upwards of $30,000 more a year, the pursuit of higher education still outweighs the rising tuition cost.